laurelherting/lmh-headspace/AWS/examTips.md

 ### Security Groups - virtual firewalls in cloud.
 Need to open ports to use them.
 Popular ports: SSH(22), HTTP(80), HTTPS(443), RDP(3389)

-### Always design for failure, Have one EC2 instance in each availability zone.
+### Always design for failure - have one EC2 instance in each availability zone.

 ### Using AWS Command Line
 #### Interact with AWS in three ways